-If your dragon’s habitat doesn’t have a proper UVB bulb (which you can read more about here), then this can definitely lead to slower or stifled growth.
+If your dragon’s habitat doesn’t have a proper UVB bulb, then this can definitely lead to slower or stifled growth.

-Bearded dragons who don’t get adequate levels of UVB are not able to appropriately absorb calcium from their diet and as such, can develop weak and brittle bones, leading to lethargy and stunted growth.
+Bearded dragons who don’t get adequate levels of UVB are not able to appropriately absorb calcium from their diet.
+This can lead to a bounty of serious health problems.

 Also, without the right UVB setup, your bearded dragon can also have a suppressed appetite, leading to stunted growth.

 🤓 Expert Tip: To ensure your bearded dragon is absorbing optimal amounts of UVB, you’ll need to change their bulb(s) every 6 months.
 Now, if your bearded dragon has a high quality mercury vapor bulb, you can typically wait a little longer, say 6-10 months before changing it out.
 Just be sure to watch your pet’s energy levels, as they can become lethargic as bulbs weaken.